sympower/dt-data-load-tool/docs/website/docs/plus/features/ai.md

 - "Transform the pokemon table to add a new column with the pokemon name length."
 - "What is the average height of the pokemon?"

 That's it!
-You can now explore your dlt+ project from Claude Desktop using the MCP.
+You can now explore your data_load_tool+ project from Claude Desktop using the MCP.